newtfire/textAnalysis-Hub/Class-Examples/invisible_xml/ixml-ex1.md

 ## Setting up your workspace

 * We suggest opening the text file in oXygen
-* Open a second text file to save with the **`.ixml`** extension to write your Invisible XML grammar.
+* Open a second text file to save with the **`.ixml`** extension to write your Invisible XML grammar, and save it in the same directory with the pokemon-moves-gen5.txt file.
-* Make sure that you can see all the different space characters (just like for Regex tasks): If this is turned off, go to your oXygen XML Editor Settings (or Options >> Preferences), choose Editor >> tick the two checkboxes for "Show TAB/NBSB/EOL/EOF marks" and "Show SPACE marks".
+* Make sure that you can see all the different space characters (just like for Regex tasks): If this is turned off, go to your oXygen XML Editor Settings (or Options >> Preferences), choose Editor and tick the two checkboxes for "Show TAB/NBSB/EOL/EOF marks" and "Show SPACE marks".
 * Split your windows in oXygen (as we suggest for working on CSS or Relax NG files) using **Window >> Tile Editors Vertically**.

 ## Guidance